nbice1/Airplane-Project/README.md

 3. Run ```python database_setup.py``` to establish table schema in postgres database.

 4. Run ```python plane_data.py``` to update the table with new rows.
 Ideally, run this multiple times in order to construct a large dataset, although for greater variation wait several hours each time (since the same plane will often be in the air for several hours).
+(I'm currently considering adding a script to do this automatically every 24 hours.)

 5. Optional: Run ```python machine_learning_test.py``` to compare the accuracy of various models using 10-fold cross validation and then check the accuracy of a Decision Tree Classifier against a validation dataset (20% of total dataset).
 The program will print the accuracy score of the various models, followed by the accuracy score, confusion matrix, and classification report of the Decision Tree Classifier trained on the training dataset and tested against the validation dataset.
 A Decision Tree Classifier model was chosen since it had the highest accuracy score after various tests.

 6. Run ```python predict.py``` to create a new table called 'predictions' to store new plane data and use a Decision Tree Classifier to attempt to predict the turbulence level of the new dataset after being trained on the original dataset (stored in plane_table).
 The program will print the model's accuracy score, confusion matrix, and classification report.

+7. For repeated trials, first log back into postgres and drop the table 'predictions'.
+Then, run ```python predict.py``` again in order to repeat the trial.